-Designed to accommodate 5,500 full-time students and 1,500 faculty and staff, AUC New Cairo is home to six schools, an active Campus Center, state-of-the-art research centers and one of the most impressive library collections in the region.
+Designed to accommodate 5,500 full-time students and 1,500 faculty and staff, AUC New Cairo is home to five schools, an active Campus Center, state-of-the-art research centers and one of the most impressive library collections in the region.
 The $400 million, 260-acre campus truly reflects a city built for learning with 136 smart classrooms, 200 state-of-the-art laboratories, welcoming auditoriums and open courtyards pulsating with fruitful academic debates, research in pursuit of critical discoveries and rich cultural exchange.
 The campus is technologically advanced, environmentally sensitive, and designed to be accessible to persons with disabilities.

 Construction and Landscaping